mihaimihaila/frenzygames/docs/how-to-purchase.md

 Author: *Silvia*, last modified: _02/27/2021_

 ---
-You can purchase puzzles and subscriptions using any of the following credit / debit card types: Visa, MasterCard, American Expres and Discover, or with PayPal depending on your country of residence.
+You can purchase puzzles and subscriptions using any of the following credit / debit card types: Visa, MasterCard, American Express and Discover, or with PayPal depending on your country of residence.

 The game uses **Microsoft Store** to safely perform purchases.